 - Feed your picky cat three to four smaller meals throughout the day instead of two larger meals.

-Check Out the Best Cat Food for Weight Gain
+Check Out the Best Cat Foods for Weight Gain

-To help your cat gain weight, you may want to switch to a nutritionally balanced cat food made with at least 30% protein and 20% fat.
+To help your cat gain weight, you may want to switch to a nutritionally balanced cat food made with at least 30 percent protein and 20 percent fat.
 A recipe made primarily with meat, poultry, or fish is likely to be appealing and digestible.

 Here are our top picks for the best cat food for weight gain: